yungyuc/nsdhw_24au/project/ExplorerRay/README.md

 ## Basic Information

-`onnxinfo` provides a summary of ONNX models, including:
+`onnxinfo` provides a summary of ONNX models like torchinfo, including:
 * layer name, type
 * MAC, parameter insights
 * input/output shapes

-available through both C++ and Python interfaces.
+and available through both C++ and Python interfaces.

+The project relies on the [ONNX Python API](https://github.com/onnx/onnx/blob/main/docs/PythonAPIOverview.md) for model parsing and analysis.

 GitHub URL: https://github.com/ExplorerRay/onnxinfo

 ## Problem to Solve

-ONNX is an open standard for machine learning models, users used to inspect the structure of models by [Netron](https://github.com/lutzroeder/netron).
+Users used to inspect the structure of ONNX models by [Netron](https://github.com/lutzroeder/netron).

-However, it is not that convenient to use it when in a CLI-only environment.
+However, it is not convenient to use in a CLI-only environment.

-This project aims to provide a utility for summarizing ONNX models like torchinfo.
+Therefore, this project aims to provide a utility for summarizing ONNX models in terminal.

-The project relies on the ONNX Python API for model parsing and analysis.
+Note: This project won't compare with Netron for runtime performace because they are tools in different aspects and runtime is not the main goal of this.

 ## Prospective Users